andreaprotopapa/cheatsheets/arduino.md

-# Cheatsheet to connect Arduino with WSL2
+# Connect Arduino with WSL2
 1. On Windows PowerShell:
    ```bash
    usbipd list # to see the correct busid